nebulastream/nebulastream/nes-systests/utils/SystestPlugin/README.md

 - within the code gutter, a green, clickable arrow icon will appear beside each line that contains the end of a test query "----"
 - hovering above it will display a tooltip like this: "Run Systest 'TestNumber'"
-- click the icon to run "systest -t 'FileName':'TestNumber'", which runs the system level test, and display the output in a new console
+- click the icon to run "./systest -t 'PathToFile'/'FileName':'TestNumber'", which runs the system level test, and display the output in a new console

+- NOTE: the path to ./systest itself is currently hardcoded to: "home/user/nebulastream-public/build/nes-systests/systest/systest"
+We will add a configurable path in the project settings soon.